mohitsorde/jsosrm/README.md

 import {ValidatorBaseClass, SetterBaseClass, GetterBaseClass, ParserBaseClass} from 'Jsosrm'
 ```

 Instances of ValidatorBaseClass, SetterBaseClass, and GetterBaseClass provide in-built utilities.
+ALso, custom utilities for each instance can be defined.
 The constructor does not take any arguments.

 ```js
 let validator = new ValidatorBaseClass()